camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/03-the-camunda-jboss-as-7-subsystem.html.md

 ## Extending a process engine using process engine plugins

 It is possible to extend a process engine using the process engine plugins concept.
-You specify the process engine plugins in `standalone.xml` / `domain.xml` for each process engine separately like shown below:
+You specify the process engine plugins in `standalone.xml` / `domain.xml` for each process engine separately as shown below:

     <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">
         <process-engines>